Enrico Corte: The Art Brothel series (1995)

 The series Art Brothel consists of 25 photographs of various sizes with plastic laminate backings.
 The artist’s intention was to create an ironic, desecrating celebration of the system of contemporary art with an "overtone of parody" and using references to cinema.
 Corte created the Art Brothel series in 1995, the year of the Venice Biennale centenary, so it is not surprising that this celebration is his first ironic reference.
 On the backstage of an actual film set, where Corte worked as a scenographer and actor, a group of professional male, female and transgender high-class prostitutes plays in sequences that allude to well-known paintings, techniques or artistic trends chronicling the history of art.
 The artist himself also appears in these sequences.
-To create the photographic series, Corte projected the sequences on a cinema screen, and then re-photographed them.
+To create the photographic series, Corte projected the sequences on a cinema screen and then re-photographed them.
 The resulting photos were later printed and cropped by the artist, sometimes leaving at their edges a small portion of the screen on which the sequences were projected.
 Also, French subtitles, apparently disconnected from the various scenes, have been superimposed on the photographs.
 The titles of the single photos are indicative of the artist’s intent, but the series contains more subtle references to cinematographic art.
 For example, the film set is located in a showroom on Via Veneto – the famous street in Rome that was featured in the 1960 film by Federico Fellini La Dolce Vita, and the show room itself belongs to an Italian architect and interior designer of villas owned by Sylvester Stallone.

 No Light (1995–present)

-No Light is the title of a video art work which Corte began working on with Nurcis in 1995.
-Corte and Nurcis play the two main characters in the video, which has a narrative structure and includes digital animation, pictorial scenography, costumes, text, and music all created by the two artists.
+No Light is the title of a video artwork which Corte began working on with Nurcis in 1995.
+Corte and Nurcis play the two main characters in the video, which has a narrative structure and includes digital animation, pictorial scenography, costumes, text, and music, all created by the two artists.
 The video, completed in 1997, is 30 minutes long.
 In the intervening decades, the two artists have periodically re-elaborated themes and images from No Light to celebrate their ongoing artistic collaboration.
 Similar to their previous collaboration – the Botanical Rarities installation of 1981 – new works offer new interpretations and perspectives on a project that has evolved from a medium-length video to include video still prints, sculptures, drawings, vinyl records, audio CDs, limited edition of artistic gadgets, and multimedia installations.
 The meaning behind the No Light project, with all its subsequent re-elaborations, can be synthesized as a satirical representation of how the Tragic is impossible within the system of contemporary art.
 It's a parody of the “pain” and torment of creating, or as a schizophrenic “split” of the artist’s personality into two different characters who hold a conflictual dialogue about the possibility of abandoning the artistic career.
 No Light was presented to an international audience in 1999 at the Italian pavilion of the 48th Venice Biennale, directed by Harald Szeemann.